Professional development

 There are many career options in cybersecurity, but jumping directly into an advanced cybersecurity role is difficult, if not impossible.
 Starting by working in IT and building a solid understanding of networks and infrastructure is a common stepping stone.
 If you’re transitioning into cybersecurity from another industry, consider the skills you may already have — whether that’s project management, compliance, risk management, privacy, coding, team building or something else.

-Also, don’t wait for opportunities and job experience to come to you.
+Also, don’t wait for opportunities and job experience to come to you if you're wondering how to land a cybersecurity job.
 Find ways to build your own experience.
 Cybersecurity jobs are often hands-on, and what you can do can outshine what’s on your resume once you make it to an interview.

 If you’re unsure where to start, we recommend checking out Infosec’s Cybersecurity Foundations Immersive Boot Camp.
-This six-month program offers students a chance to gain in-demand cybersecurity skills with a curriculum designed by industry experts.
-The program includes live online classes, hands-on cybersecurity labs and Skills validation badges.
+This six-month program offers students a chance to gain in-demand entry-level cybersecurity skills with a curriculum designed by industry experts.
+The program includes live online classes, hands-on cybersecurity labs, Skills validation badges, career services and more.